IbrahimShamma99/json-ts-parser/README.md

 # JSON Parsing toolchain

-## Fun Project in the creation aims to create JSON AST for formatting, predict how TS interface would look like and much more
+## Fun Project in the creation aims for generating JSON AST for formatting and infer TS interface out of AST

 Inspired by [TS Service](https://github.com/unlight/typescript-service)